KoreTeknology/Blender-Generative-AI-Addon/README.md

 # Blender 3x AI Addon
 A research based on artificial Intelligence with Blender, this is a multi-steps development project, with **System Learning** focus in mind.
+This script/addon is intended to serve the purpose to analyse user actions and submit various infos in return along the learning path.

 <table>
 <tr>